Alastair Mars: Early career

 Mars joined the Royal Navy as a cadet in 1932, and was assigned to the cruiser HMS Norfolk.
 Promoted to midshipman in 1933, he was further promoted to acting sub-lieutenant in January 1936.
 In December he was appointed to the submarine HMS Grampus which was then building, and in April 1937 to HMS Swordfish.
 He was promoted to lieutenant on his assignment to HMS Medway, the submarine depot ship of the China Station.
 In April 1938 he has appointed to HMS Regulus.

 World War II

 After spending a short period on HMS H44, in November 1941, Mars was appointed as commanding officer of HMS Unbroken, which he served on until June 1943 on operations in the Mediterranean.
-During operation Pedestal in August 1942 Unbroken torpedoed and severely damaged the two Italian cruisers Bolzano and Muzio Attendolo.
+During Operation Pedestal in August 1942, Unbroken torpedoed and severely damaged the two Italian cruisers Bolzano and Muzio Attendolo.

-From August 1943 until December 1943, he was a staff officer at HMS Dolphin submarine base in Portsmouth.
+From August 1943 to December 1943, he was a staff officer at HMS Dolphin submarine base in Portsmouth.
 In December 1943, he was placed in command of HMS Thule in the Far East, remaining there until November 1945.